 Lumens

 Different fixtures produce different amounts of light.
-The quantity of light is measured in lumens.
+The quantity of light is measured in lumens, which indicates how much light a fixture produces.
 Watts for the lamp and lumen ratings are specified on the packing of the lamps.
 As some fixtures are more efficient than others, some will produce more lumens per watt than others.
 In some types of technology, the ballast can seriously affect lumen output.

 The data is further complicated when you consider the difference between light source lumens and delivered lumens.
 Light source lumens are the lumens emitted by the lamp or array itself.
 Delivered lumens, however, is the measure of the lumens that actually leave the fixture.
 The latter is most relevant, as it accounts for light lost when passing through the glass/lens and through reflection.
 Some lamps are also more efficient than others, which means both their light source lumens and delivered lumens will be higher, even if the wattage is the same as other lamps.
-Just as with watts, it is important to know what lumen data you’re using.
+Lumens quantify the visible light emitted by a light source, making it crucial to understand the correct measurement of lumens to assess lighting effectiveness.

 Lumens per Watt

-Lumens per watt (LPW) is an expression of how many lumens you get from a light source vs. how much energy or wattage is being used.
+Comparing lumens per watt (LPW) for different fixtures is crucial to determine their efficiency.
 Fixtures with high LPW can be considered more efficient than other fixtures.

-LPW is easily calculated by taking dividing lamp lumens by total wattage.
+Lumens per watt is a reliable way to measure fixture efficiency.
+LPW is easily calculated by dividing lamp lumens by total wattage.
 Fluorescent and HID fixtures suffer significant lumen depreciation.
 This means that as the lamps age, the HID lamps emit fewer and fewer lumens.
 LEDs also experience lumen depreciation, but it isn’t nearly as severe as that of fluorescent and HID.
 To account for lumen depreciation, most manufacturers have data on initial lumens and mean lumens.
+Lumens per watt is a unit of measurement for fixture efficiency.

 Regulation

 Access Fixtures is your factory-direct source for all light fixtures needed to suitably illuminate your property.
 If you have a lighting question, we will be glad to answer your questions.
 We want to make sure you get the exact fixture for your needs, your budget, and your goals.
+Utilizing a watts conversion chart can help you select the right LED bulbs based on their brightness measured in lumens, ensuring you choose the most energy-efficient lighting options.
 We are passionate about lighting and love what we do—we’ll get you an answer.
 To speak with an Access Fixtures lighting specialist, call (800) 468-9925.